appfast-io/docs/docs/widget/ui.md

 ### Title Bar

 Displays the main title bar and the subheading.
-Helps to clearly divide the content sections in the application
+It helps to divide the content sections in the application

 ![img alt](/img/widget/ui/titlebar-01.jpeg)